shanthosh397/EX-2-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 A Boolean visited array is used to mark the visited vertices.
 For simplicity, it is assumed that all vertices are reachable from the starting vertex.
 BFS uses a queue data structure for traversal.

 **How does BFS work?**

 Starting from the root, all the nodes at a particular level are visited first, and then the next level nodes are traversed until all the nodes are visited.
 To do this, a queue is used.
 All the adjacent unvisited nodes of the current level are pushed into the queue, and the current-level nodes are marked visited and popped from the queue.

 Illustration: Let us understand the working of the algorithm with the help of the following example.

 ### Algorithm:

-step 1: Construct a Graph with Nodes and Edges
+**Step 1:** Construct a Graph with Nodes and Edges

-Step 2: Breadth First Uses Queue and iterates through the Queue for Traversal.
+**Step 2:** Breadth First Uses Queue and iterates through the Queue for Traversal.

-Step 3: Insert a Start Node into the Queue.
+**Step 3:** Insert a Start Node into the Queue.

-Step 4: Find its Successors Or neighbors and Check whether the node is visited or not.
+**Step 4:** Find its Successors Or neighbors and Check whether the node is visited or not.

-Step 5: If Not Visited, add it to the Queue.
+**Step 5:** If Not Visited, add it to the Queue.
 Else Continue.

-Step 6: Iterate steps 4 and 5 until all nodes get visited, and there are no more unvisited nodes.
+**Step 6:** Iterate steps 4 and 5 until all nodes get visited, and there are no more unvisited nodes.

 ### Program:

 ```
 def bfs(graph, start):
     visited = []